PSA: Strauss 1 has No Exposition UPDATE: Also Strauss 2

 - - Please visit: Peabody Institute - -

 In recent years I have seen repeated references to an “exposition” of the first Strauss horn concerto.
-What makes it very puzzling is the people I see making the assertion that Straus 1 has an exposition are people with college music degrees.
-Thus, our first Public Service Announcement of 2021.
+What makes it very puzzling to me is the people I see making the assertion that Straus 1 has an exposition are people with college music degrees.
+Thus, a Public Service Announcement.

 Classical era concertos and sonatas almost always have a first movement in sonata form.
 Sonata form movements in brief have three sections: